 Participants can enrol at any time from the 1st June before they go into Yr10 and start other sections if Exped training has started.
 If the Bronze level has been tackled it should be verified as completed unless extenuating circumstances.

 Please see the Activity Details page for events coming up.
 Detailed information is added to download 3 to 4 weeks prior to the date.

 Everyone is expected to undertake the 6hr Emergency First Aid course unless they have completed formal 1st Aid training within the past 3 years.
 Dates are found here

 The regular Tues evening attendance, in the Spring, is from 4.15-5.45pm..
 This time is spent planning and completing prep for the assessment.
 It is mandatory because its part of the assessment!

 You can pop in for help or information most term time Tuesdays 4-7pm at any stage in your Award.

 2019-20 Expedition training is planned to start as follows:

-- No Bronze?
-With a November 2017 basic training weekend and the December day hike, also First Aid
+- No Bronze? you will need to complete the November 2018 basic training weekend and the October day hike, also First Aid

 - With Bronze?
 Jan 2020